cmkobel/ampliconic-regions-on-hominid-x-and-y-chromosomes/README.md

 ***
 ## Short  description of files

 The files `workflow.py` `workflow_templates.py` depends on [gwf-org](http://gwf.readthedocs.io/en/latest/index.html) to run.
 The files depict the pipeline where genome reads are mapped to several artificial chromosomes.
-The copy number variation is output, merged with `merge.py` and the data is subsequently visualized with the various `plots*.R`.
+The copy number variation is output, merged with `merge.py` and the data is subsequently visualized with the various `plots*.R` files.

 All diagrams reside in `plots/`.